 There’s a reason why Singapore has been called the "Garden City", and now a "City in a Garden".
 Besides impressive skyscrapers and air-conditioned shopping malls, we’ve also got hiking trails, farms and beautiful parks at every corner, even within the bustling CBD.
 With pockets of green everywhere, there’s always space to take a breather.
-Time to get exploring!

 RECOMMENDED: The ultimate guide to Singapore's offshore islands and the best public parks for kids